gabeklein/expressive-mvc/README.md

 };
 ```

-> Emphesis on `export` here.
+> Note the `export` here.
 >
-> No need to keep a Model and it's respective consumers in the same file, let alone module.
+> Models and their consumers don't need to live in same file, let alone module.
 Want to publish a reusable controller?
-This is a pro-consumer solution. ☝️😑
+This can make for a pro-consumer solution. ☝️😑

 <!-- <sup><a href="https://codesandbox.io/s/example-multiple-accessors-79j0m">View in CodeSandbox</a></sup>  -->